Goline It Services Logo

 Our Autonomous System has been announced!

 Networks within an autonomous system communicate routing information to each other using an Interior Gateway Protocol (IGP).
-An autonomous system shares routing information with other autonomous systems using the Border Gateway Protocol (BGP).
+An internet autonomous system shares routing information with other internet autonomous systems using the Border Gateway Protocol (BGP).
 Previously, the Exterior Gateway Protocol (EGP) was used.
 In the future, the BGP is expected to be replaced with the OSI Inter-Domain Routing Protocol (IDRP).

 The Internet’s protocol guideline for autonomous systems, after offering a definition similar to the one above, provides a more technical definition as follows: